Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes an explicit 'WHEN TO USE' section that states 'Use when you have a specific accession and need full details including files, quality metrics, and audit status', and lists RELATED TOOLS (encode_list_files, encode_track_experiment, encode_compare_experiments) to guide alternatives.
-This provides clear context and exclusions for usage.
+The description includes a 'WHEN TO USE' section specifying when to use this tool ('when you have a specific accession and need full details including files, quality metrics, and audit status').
+It also lists related tools, but does not explicitly state when not to use it or alternatives.
+The guidance is clear but lacks exclusion conditions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.